cbenning/fussel/README.md

 ### Can I customize the gallery appearance?

-The gallery uses a React-based frontend.
-You can modify the styles in `fussel/web/src/` and rebuild.
+The gallery uses a React-based frontend built with Vite.
+You can modify styles and components in `fussel/web/src/` and rebuild with `make generate` or `cd fussel/web && yarn build`.

 ### Does Fussel modify my original photos?

 No. Fussel only reads from your input directory and writes to your output directory.
 Your original photos are never modified.

+### How does the EXIF info panel work?

+When viewing a photo in the modal, click the **ⓘ** button in the toolbar to open the info panel.
+It displays camera make/model, lens, shot settings (exposure, aperture, ISO, focal length), and GPS coordinates if present in the photo's EXIF data.

+### Why don't some photos show EXIF data?

+EXIF data must be embedded in the photo file.
+Some tools strip EXIF on export (e.g. certain social media downloads, some editors).
+Photos taken with a smartphone or dedicated camera typically have full EXIF data.

 ## 📄 License